ReimuFumo/Flashcards-PTSD/README.md

 - Revise flashcards in random or sequential order
 - Mark answers as correct or incorrect
 - Track progress and statistics during your study session
+-
+---

+## Modifications to the Scope
+To track correctness:
+- After viewing a flashcard, users are prompted to enter:
+  - `1` → Remembered
+  - `2` → Forgotten
+- If a flashcard is forgotten, it is **added back to the start** of the review session so the user can attempt it again.
+- **This is different compared to our scope before, instead of having "Correct", "Incorrect" and "Forgetten"; it's only "Remembered" and "Forgetten.**
+- Having both "Forgetten" and "Incorrect" is redundant so we decided to merge them together

+---